 Other Notable Points

-- The stamp duty calculator on the Revenue SA website includes the FHB relief and Foreign Ownership Surcharge.
+• Stamp Duty Calculator: The stamp duty calculator on the RevenueSA website includes the FHB relief and foreign ownership surcharge.

-- Transfer registration fees will still apply.
+• Transfer Registration Fees: These will still apply.

-- Foreign Ownership Surcharge will not apply on new homes or vacant land with dutiable values of $650,000 or $400,000 respectively but will apply on properties above these values.
+• Foreign Ownership Surcharge: Will not apply on new homes or vacant land with dutiable values of $650,000 or $400,000 respectively, but will apply on properties above these values.

 Conclusion